realKarthikNair/16-xf0xxx-linux-troubleshooting/README.md

-Making linux related notes and troubelshooting for my new HP Omen 16 R7 7840HS RTX 4060 (16-xf0xxx)
+Making linux related notes and troubleshooting for HP Omen 16 R7 7840HS RTX 4060 (16-xf0xxx)

 # What works and what doesn't